RaiRaiTheRaichu/Haru/docs/technical.md

 ## Haru implementation details

+There is a rich development history behind writing EFT server emulators, as well as many differences in the implementation of Aki and Haru.
+These are highlighted in this section as well.
+It's not meant as an as-vs-them, but to show the various challenges and different solutions to the same problem.

 ### NLog exploit

 EFT 0.12.12.32.20243 and older allowed for abusing NLog targets by making your own dll a NLog target without implementing any logging targets, then drop `NLog.dll.nlog` inside `<gamedir>/EscapeFromTarkov_Data/Managed/` which contained a reference to your dll.

-Since EFT 0.13.0.x this is no longer an option.
+Now this is no longer an viable because `NLog.dll.nlog` is ignored and `NLog.config` doesn't see the target.
+Writing a "proper" target means missing timing.
 For code injection, you're required to use an external framework like BepInEx.

 ### HTTP communication

 Most of EFT's comminucation is over HTTPS protocol, synchronization events are usually over WSS protocol.

-Aki wants to comminucate using HTTP without SSL, so it relies on deobfuscation which enables them to patch this method:
+Aki wants to comminucate using HTTP without SSL, so it has to patch this method:

 ```cs
 // Token: 0x06002012 RID: 8210 RVA: 0x001BF6DC File Offset: 0x001BD8DC